cbonoz/online23/README.md

 ## Technologies used

-Scroll/Polygon: Origin contract

-UMA: Used for natural language data unlock

-Sismo: Verify connected wallet claims.

-Filecoin: Data upload and security until unencrypted

-Lit Protocol: Core encryption and decryption
+Scroll/Polygon: Origin contract.
+Cross chain interactions low cost and facilitated by these core chains for the DataContract.
+Every transaction or data access attempt is logged to the contract history.

+UMA: ChainGuard allows users to optionally define custom unlocking conditions for their encrypted data.
+Users can specify natural language statements that need to be fulfilled before the data is decrypted.
+This feature ensures that data is only accessible when specific conditions are met, adding an extra layer of security.

+Sismo: Verify connected wallet claims beyond just connected address. .
+By integrating Sismo's verification system, the app can ensure that the wallets associated with users meet certain criteria or standards, enhancing the trustworthiness of the data access process.

+Filecoin: Data upload and security until unencrypted.
+When users want to store their data securely, the app could utilize Filecoin to ensure that the data remains encrypted and protected until it is accessed and decrypted.
+This approach ensures the long-term security of sensitive data.

+Wormhole: Cross-chain messaging.
+Enforce that data can only be accessed when a cross chain event occurs.
+Users can set conditions that trigger the decryption process based on events happening on other blockchains.
+This enhances the security and control over data access.

+Lit Protocol: Core encryption and decryption to IPFS and additional access criteria management.
+When users encrypt their data, Lit Protocol can provide robust encryption to secure the data.
+Additionally, it can manage access criteria, allowing users to define specific conditions for data decryption.
+The app can also use Lit Protocol to interact with IPFS for data storage and retrieval.

 NextJS: We use NextJS to create a responsive and interactive frontend interface that offers a seamless browsing experience for users.
 Deployed on vercel.